 - Read more about our work on Economic Opportunity

-- NEW REPORT: Progress and Peril - A Status Report on the Compact for Home Opportunity
+- REPORT: Progress and Peril - A Status Report on the Compact for Home Opportunity

 - Talking Points: Toppling Barriers to Opportunity

 - Jim Carr on CNN.com: Spending cut.
 Now, GOP, where are the jobs?

 This year will be an exciting time to promote Home Opportunity - the idea that we all deserve access to an affordable home under fair and sustainable terms.
 Recently, NeighborWorks America announced, after a yearlong campaign by housing advocates, that federal TARP funds are being made available through Making Home Affordable programs to support counseling and outreach for homeowners applying for foreclosure prevention assistance; Forty-five members of the House of Representatives wrote a letter to President Obama urging him to appoint a permanent leader to head the Federal Housing Finance Agency, one who will support aggressive steps to help struggling homeowners avoid foreclosure; and the debate continues over mortgage principal reduction by Fannie Mae and Freddie Mac.

 These events provide a unique communications opportunity for leaders concerned with foreclosures, fair lending, fair housing, and restoring family and community assets.
 This is a moment for op-eds, blog posts, letters to the editor, and other communications that tell our story to a public that is poised to hear it, and to policymakers experiencing renewed pressure to act.